robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-ect-theory.md

 </span>

 - Tier 1: Words of everyday speech, familiar to most children.&nbsp;
-- Tier 2: High-utility words likely to appear frequently in a wide variety of contexts — instruction in these words can add significantly to a pupil's language ability.
+- Tier 2: High-utility words likely to appear frequently in a wide variety of contexts — instruction in these words can add significantly to a pupil’s language ability.
 - Tier 3: Low-frequency words, domain specific, most likely learned in a subject context.&nbsp;
   <b>Examples</b>
   <span style="font-weight: 400;"> </span>